joethecoderr/ml_predictions/README.md

-# Welcome to my first machine learning project that it is not just a jupyter Notebook
+# What will you find in this repo?
+    - Experiments I've  been running regarding ML models.
+In the "test models" directory you will find some explorations an test that I did.
+The same with the plots directory in which you will find some plots I ran in order to analyze the data
+    - In main.py you will find the core of the flask app.
+There you will find a route that consumes the previously trained model for predicting a heart disease.
+    - In models.py you will find the class that trains the models.
+This file will have modifications in the near future to adapt it to train models depending on if it is a classification or regression problem
+# What is currently working?
+A predictor for heart disease.
+# How it was trained?
+Using the heart.csv dataset attached in this repo.
+For training it was used bagging technique along with GridSearch with the purpose of finding the model and hyperparameters that gives the best performance.

 #### The packages for this project are in the requirements.txt file so you just have to run pip install -r requirements.txt
 #### run_app.sh it is a shortcut to activate the venv (I advice you to name it venv) and run the app

+# The following lines are annotations that I did during the exploration and experimentation with the models

-## The first dataset in which we are working is heart.csv which contains the data to determinate if a patient has or not a heart disease.
+### The first dataset in which we are working is heart.csv which contains the data to determinate if a patient has or not a heart disease.
 This is a supervised ML problem since it is a classification.

 ## Heart Disease